turingschool/curriculum/source/topics/models/facade_pattern.markdown

 * Recent comments
 * Metrics about the total articles and comments

 Three concepts should be three objects, not six.
-Let's create a domain concept which fulfills the third idea.
+Let's create a domain concept which supports the third intent.

 ### Starting the Facade